FORCE 10 FROM NAVARONE

 Columbia Pictures / Navarone Productions 1978

-Submitted by TrevorMajor Keith Mallory: ROBERT SHAW
+TrevorMajor Keith Mallory: ROBERT SHAW

-The leader of the sabotage team that blew up the Guns of Navarone and changed his appearance and nationality as a result.
+The leader of the sabotage team which blew up the Guns of Navarone and changed his appearance and nationality as a result.
 Demoted to acting catering officer as a result of his successful mission.Lt.Colonel Barnsby: HARRISON FORD

 Soldier of the US Rangers and leader of the Force 10 team which is both upstaged by three passengers and the fact that 90% of his team gets killed before they even reach their target.
 Crack shot with a pistol ~ acts with his teeth.Staff Sergeant Miller: EDWARD FOX

 Horrible little man, genius with high explosives and with smuggling manure into Yugoslavia disguised as plastic explosive.
 Has a gadget mania which also includes dropping dog poo on Yugoslavian roads and using snakes as an explosives winding stick.Sergeant Weaver: CARL WEATHERS

 AWOL US Army Medical Corps officer.
 "He’s ghosting us.
 I don’t care who he is back in the world, if he gives away our position one more time, I’ll bleed him, real quiet and leave him here…………………" oops, sorry, wrong flick.
 Captain Lescovar: FRANCO NERO